-The Healthy Connections Medicaid program and its providers cannot discriminate against you because of your race, color, sex, age, disability, religion, national origin or your limited ability to speak or understand the English language.
-If you feel you have been discriminated against, you may file a discrimination complaint by calling 1-888-808-4238 (toll-free) or by emailing the Office of Civil Rights and Privacy at CivilRights@scdhhs.gov.
+The Medicaid program and its providers cannot mistreat you because of your race, color, sex, age, disability, religion, national origin or your limited ability to speak or understand the English language.
+If you feel you have not been treated fairly, call 1-888-808-4238 (toll-free).